stefanov-sm/SQLMethods/README.md

 show($result);
 ```
 - Queries are now **methods** of the SQLMethods instance.
-- Query/method names are case-insensitive as it is common in SQL.
+- Query/method names are case-insensitive as it is common in SQL (Ruffus in the example).
 ```
 $result = $osql -> Ruffus();
 $result = $osql -> Buster([':hi' => 17, ':lo' => 15]);